 The common style unites several icons into a set.
 The unified style makes the icons cohesive and recognizable.

-The majority of IntelliJ Platform’s icons are rather small — 16px x 16px.
-So we decided to use a flat geometric icon style with straight corners and edges.
+The majority of IntelliJ Platform icons are rather small — 16px x 16px.
+So we’ve settled on a flat geometric icon style with straight corners and edges.
 Flat icons work better and remain legible even at small sizes.

 At the same time, we wanted the icons to be simple.
-The clean and simple icons ensure readability and reduce visual clutter.
+Clean and simple icons ensure readability and reduce visual clutter.

 As the main drawing line, we use a 2px stroke.
-Using the same line weights across icons helps the icons be consistent.
+Using the same line weights across icons keeps the icons consistent.

 One of the subtasks was to unify a huge variety of arrows.

-In the old set of icons, some icons used several versions of the same metaphor, while others had specific metaphors that could be replaced with a more generic one.
-We worked on unifying the metaphors and merging duplicates.
+In the old set, some icons used several versions of the same metaphor, while others had specific metaphors that could be replaced with a more generic one.
+We worked to unify the metaphors and merge any duplicates.

-Many icons from the old set did not follow any guidelines on colors.
+Many of the icons from the old set did not follow any guidelines on colors.
 The color was often just used for decoration.

-We’ve rethought how we use color, and systematized the color palette.
-Now color is always used to convey specific information.
-For instance, green is for start actions, and red is for stopping or destructive actions.
+We’ve rethought how we use color and systematized the color palette.
+Now, color is always used to convey specific information.
+For instance, green is used for start actions, and red stands for ‘stop’ or destructive actions.

 Tool window buttons

-The biggest controversy was caused by icons representing the tool window buttons.
+The biggest controversy was caused by the tool window button icons.
 We’ve made all tool window icons grey.

-- All primary tool windows are more or less equivalent in terms of usage, so none of them should stand out.
+- All primary tool windows are more or less equivalent in terms of usage, so it does not seem that any of them should stand out.

-- Using tool window buttons is more about muscle memory: you are likely to remember the button position and just move your mouse to that place.
+- Using tool window buttons is more about muscle memory: you are likely to remember the button position and just move the mouse to this place.

-- Unlike toolbar icons, tool window buttons have labels, which we assume help identify them.
+- Unlike the toolbar icons, tool window buttons have labels to help identify them and their.

-Color previously helped them find icons faster, while the new versions take them more time to read labels.
-The second problem is that tool windows from some 3rd-party plugins still have colored icons, and they are too bright in comparison to new gray icons.
+The color helped them find icons faster, and now it takes more time to read labels.
+The second problem is that tool windows from some 3rd-party plugins still have colored icons, and they are too bright in comparison to the new grey icons.

 Thank you all for the feedback!
 We are still thinking about what version of icons should be used.
-If the new icons are not as useful for you, please use the “ToolWindow Colorful Icons” plugin that adds color to the tool window button icons.
+If the new icons are not as useful for you, please use the “ToolWindow Colorful Icons” plugin that colors the tool window button icons.

-New tool window buttons with “ToolWindow Colorful Icons” plugin
+New tool window buttons with the ‘ToolWindow Colorful Icons’ plugin

-We look forward to continuing the dialog and collecting more feedback.
-We are going to come up with future plans based on your feedback.
+We look forward to continuing this dialog and collecting more feedback.
+We will use your feedback to come up with future plans.

-We have updated many of the icons in the most common toolbars and intend to continue this work.
+We have updated many of the icons in the most common toolbars, and we intend to continue these efforts.

 Organizing the color palette and paying attention to icon shapes helped us make the UI visually simpler.
-A clear interface helps minimize distraction from the source code, thereby improving your focus and performance.
+A clear interface now helps minimize distraction from the source code, thus improving your focus and productivity.

-Please try the preview of IntelliJ IDEA 2018.2 or other IntelliJ-based IDEs and share your feedback with us!
+Please try the preview of IntelliJ IDEA 2018.2 or other IntelliJ-based IDEs and tell us what you think!